Central Highlands of Sri Lanka

 Central Highlands of Sri Lanka: A Biodiverse Haven

-The Central Highlands of Sri Lanka, inscribed as a UNESCO World Heritage Site in 2010, is a testament to the rich biodiversity found within this South Asian island nation.
-Comprising three distinct protected areas – the Peak Wilderness Protected Area, the Horton Plains National Park, and the Knuckles Conservation Forest – this region serves as a sanctuary for an array of unique and endangered species.
+The Central Highlands of Sri Lanka, inscribed as a UNESCO World Heritage Site in 2010, are a remarkable testament to the exceptional biodiversity found within this South Asian island nation.
+Comprising three protected areas—the Peak Wilderness Protected Area, Horton Plains National Park, and the Knuckles Conservation Forest—this mountainous region serves as a refuge for a wide array of endemic and endangered species.

 UNESCO Description of the World Heritage Site